microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationPasswordCredential.md

 ## Description

-The `Get-EntraBetaApplicationPasswordCredential` cmdlet gets the password credentials for a Microsoft Entra ID application.
+The `Get-EntraBetaApplicationPasswordCredential` cmdlet receives the password credentials for a Microsoft Entra ID application.
+Specify `ObjectId` parameter to cmdlet receives the password credentials.

 ## Examples